 EPIP LA is thrilled to announce that it is accepting applications for its tenth year of the Mentorship Program.
 Through its Mentorship Program, EPIP LA aims to provide participants with the tools needed to develop and maintain meaningful connections with experienced leaders and their peers.

 The EPIP LA Mentorship program connects emerging leaders in the philanthropic field with a seasoned leader to serve as a mentor and like-minded peers to support them on their journey.

-To apply for the 2021 Mentorship Program cohort, click here.
-Applications are due by Friday, December 18, 2020.
-Applicants must be available to participate in an evening group interview during the second week of January (tentatively January 15th) and willing to commit to the full year of the program if selected.
+Please complete this form to apply for the 2023 Mentorship Program cohort.
+Applications are due by Friday, December 16, 2022.
+Applicants must be available to participate in an evening group interview during the second week of January (tentatively January 14th) and willing to commit to the full year of the program if selected.

 What is the time commitment required to participate?

 Approximately three to four hours per month, through the end of the calendar year.

 Do I need to have already identified a potential mentor to apply?